Reduced Running Costs

 Here are some of the facts around costs associated with running vac trucks.

-If you own an NDD unit that uses an auxiliary drive motor to run your blower you have two serviceable engines.
+If you own an NDD truck that uses an auxiliary drive motor to run your blower you have two serviceable engines.
 Its two engine oil changes, two sets of fan belts, two radiators, two batteries, two starter motors and so on.
 The truck engine may not do large engine hours under this configuration, but they are usually more cost effective and produce far less emissions than stationary engines.

-If the truck engine is the primary source of power, as Vacvator units are, they are more efficient and produce less emissions because they can operate at much lower RMP to produce the power needed to run the unit.
+If the truck engine is the primary source of power, as Vacvator trucks are, they are more efficient and produce less emissions because they can operate at much lower RMP to produce the power needed to run the truck.
 The truck engine is also a lot quieter than a stationary engine.
-The cost of servicing two engines itself is not the biggest cost for unit, it is the double down time when the two engine servicing intervals don’t line up.
+The cost of servicing two engines itself is not the biggest cost for truck, it is the double down time when the two engine servicing intervals don’t line up.
 A truck engine that is maintained by an authorised truck dealer, has less change of failing than a stationary engine that randomly gets serviced and maintained.

 All good contractors, and most job sites require their staff to do pre-starts on the plant & equipment every day.
 Having only one engine that can easily be checked each day, not only reduces the time it takes to do the service, but because it is simple and can be done easily from the front of the truck, it actually gets done.
 Having to lift cabinets or climb up over the machine to check an auxiliary engine means extra time each day, or in some cases the pre-start doesn’t get done properly, or at all, and can lead to engine failure.